oresat/oresat-linux/docs/getting_started.rst

 - We try use GitHub Issue and GitHub Projects for all tasks that needed to be done (bug fixes, new features, etc).
 See https://github.com/orgs/oresat/projects/6/views/1
-- Not all things that need to be worked on are addes to GitHub Issues.
+- Not all things that need to be worked on are added to GitHub Issues.
 - Anyone is free to work on any GitHub Issue that is not assigned to anyone else, but you must assign yourself to the GitHub Issue if you are working on it.